-Controversy on Alpine subduction has arisen because the SE dip of the Alpine slab anomaly in the Central and Western Alps (Lippitsch et al., 2003; Zhao et al., 2015, Lyu et al. 2017) indicating "classical" SE-directed subduction of the European slab (e.g., Argand, 1924; Pfiffner et al., 1997; Schmid et al., 1996) contrasts with a dip to the NE of a positive V0 slab anomaly in the eastern part of the chain, i.e., east of 12-13°E in Fig. 1 (Lippitsch et al., 2003; Mitterbauer et al., 2011; Karousová et al., 2013, Zhao et al. 2016).
-This NE dip is inconsistent with SE-directed Alpine subduction inferred from the uniformly S-dip and N- to NW-directed shear sense indicators of sutured oceanic lithosphere and crustal nappes all along the Alps (e.g., Schmid et al., 2004), including the Eastern Alps (e.g., Handy et al., 2010 and refs. therein).
-The plate tectonic affinity of this part of the slab beneath the Eastern Alps therefore remains unclear and debated.
-Proponents of a European origin propose the existence of a very steeply NE-dipping overturned to subvertically oriented slab that detached from the crust east of the Tauern Window (Mitterbauer et al., 2011; Rosenberg et al., 2018).
-Proponents of an Adriatic origin of this slab based their interpretation on the tomographic images of Lippitsch et al. (2013; their Fig. 13c) that depict a moderately NE-dipping slab still attached to the still undeformed parts of the Adriatic Plate.
-They therefore proposed a late-stage reversal of subduction polarity (Schmid et al., 2004; Kissling et al., 2006; Handy et al., 2015).
-A recent review by Kästle et al. (2020) that also takes surface wave tomography into consideration considers the possibility that this slab has a combined European-Adriatic origin, as discussed in Handy et al. (2015).
+Controversy on Alpine subduction has arisen because the SE dip of the Alpine slab anomaly in the central and western Alps (Lippitsch et al., 2003; Zhao et al., 2015; Lyu et al., 2017) indicating "classical" SE-directed subduction of the European slab (e.g. Argand, 1924; Pfiffner et al., 1997; Schmid et al., 1996) contrasts with a dip to the northeast of a positive V_p slab anomaly in the eastern part of the chain, i.e. east of 12-13° E in Fig. 1 (Lippitsch et al., 2003; Mitserbauer et al., 2011; Karousová et al., 2013, Zhao et al.,

+2016).
+This NE dip is inconsistent with SE-directed Alpine subduction inferred from the uniformly S dip and N- to NWdirected shear sense indicators of sutured oceanic lithosphere and crustal nappes all along the Alps (e.g. Schmid et al., 2004), including the eastern Alps (e.g. Handy et al., 2010, 60 and references therein).
+The plate tectonic affinity of this part of the slab beneath the eastern Alps therefore remains unclear and debated.
+Proponents of a European origin propose the existence of a very steeply NE-dipping overturned to subvertically oriented slab that detached from the crust 65 east of the Tauern Window (Mitterbauer et al., 2011; Rosenberg et al., 2018).
+Proponents of an Adriatic origin of this slab based their interpretation on the tomographic images of Lippitsch et al. (2013; their Fig. 13c) that depict a moderately NE-dipping slab still attached to the still undeformed 70 parts of the Adriatic Plate.
+They therefore proposed a latestage reversal of subduction polarity (Schmid et al., 2004; Kissling et al., 2006; Handy et al., 2015).
+A recent review by Kästle et al. (2020) that also takes surface wave tomography into consideration considers the possibility that this slab has 75 a combined European-Adriatic origin, as discussed in Handy et al. (2015).